 What we don’t: Not built for particularly wet conditions.

 REI’s in-house outerwear continues to impress when it comes to bang for your buck, and their Powderbound ski kit is no exception.
-Overall, we think they’ve put together a solid product with the insulated pant: The 2-layer Peak waterproofing holds up to most winter weather, and a moderate level of insulation (40g) adds a nice layer of protection from a frozen chairlift.
+Overall, we think they’ve put together a solid product with the insulated pant: The 2-layer Peak waterproofing holds up to most winter weather, and a moderate level of insulation (40g) adds a nice layer of protection on a frozen chairlift.
 Tack on a thoughtful set of ski-specific features—boot gaiters and scuff guards, Velcro waist adjustments, and a nice assortment of fleece-lined pockets—and the Powderbound is well suited for life at the resort.

 Like most ski pants in this price range, the Powderbound is only critically seam sealed, which keeps costs low but isn’t great for staying dry in sustained and wet snowfall (or on rainy chairlifts).
 For folks that get out a lot—and in wet conditions—we think it’s worth spending up for a more protective option.
 The Powderbound’s zipper flaps (rather than water-resistant zippers) also lend a rather budget vibe.
-But the rest of the design is well sorted, including vents along the inner thigh (something Columbia’s slightly cheaper Bugaboo II below omits) and a sleek zippered pocket on the right.
+But the rest of the design is well sorted, including vents along the inner thigh (something Columbia’s slightly cheaper Bugaboo V below omits) and a sleek zippered pocket on the right.
 In the end, the Powderbound Insulated earns our best budget spot and is a great option for casual, fair-weather, and occasional skiers alike.
-And for those that like a little more coverage, the Powderbound is also available in bib form for $199.
+And for those that like a little more coverage, the Powderbound is also available in a bib version for $219.

 See the Men's REI Powderbound Insulated See the Women's REI Powderbound Insulated